Tag: marriage problems warning signs

 1. How do you know when a marriage is really in trouble?

-A marriage may be in trouble when communication breaks down, emotional connection fades, and conflicts remain unresolved for long periods.
+A marriage is in trouble when communication breaks down, emotional connection fades, and conflicts stay unresolved for long periods.
 Persistent resentment, lack of trust, or emotional distance are strong indicators that the relationship needs attention.

 2. Can a struggling marriage be saved?